AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure.md

 ## Completion check

-Do not move forward until you have a service principal with the correct permissions to deploy to your subscription and you have the three secrets in place in your GitHub repository as you will not be able to complete the rest of this workshop/walkthrough without these in place.
+Do not move forward until you have a managed identity with the correct permissions to deploy to your subscription and you have the three secrets in place in your GitHub repository as you will not be able to complete the rest of this workshop/walkthrough without these in place.

+Additionally, for your managed identity, you should have set at least one federated credential (branch) so that you can trigger the deployment from the `main` branch of your repository.
+If you want to deploy from other branches, you will want to set up an environment credential as well.

-## Task 3 - Create the automation action to execute the deployment
+## Task 4 - Create the automation action to execute the deployment

 With everything in place to deploy, it's time to get the automation in place to execute the deployment.
 This will be done via GitHub Actions.
 Since the choice exists to do this with either bicep or terraform, this walkthrough will show how to do this with both.
 The only part that will be different is the deployment action and the actual files used for deployment.
 The rest of the workflow will generally be the same.

-### Create starter files (Terraform only)
+### Step 1: Terrform only (bicep skip this step): Create starter files

 In order to test the automation for Terraform you first need to create a couple files to get you started:

 - Create a folder called `Part2` inside the terraform folder you created in part 1 of this workshop.
-- Create a `deployContactWebArchitecture.tf` and providers.tf file in the `Part2` folder as well.
+- Create a `deployContactWebArchitecture.tf` and `providers.tf` file in the `Part2` folder as well.
 - Push the files to your repo.

-### Create GitHub Action to deploy resources
+### Step 2: (Everyone) Create GitHub Action to deploy resources

 1. Navigate to the `Actions` tab of your repository and select `set up a workflow yourself`.

     !["Actions -> Set up a workflow yourself"](images/Part2-common/image0021-actionworkflow.png)

-1. Use the appropriate following yaml file for your deployment type.
+1. Use the appropriate following yaml file for your deployment type (Bicep: 2a, Terraform 2b).

-#### Bicep:
+#### Step 2a - Bicep:

 ```yaml
 name: "Bicep Deploy Resources"